 MCA, the outreach division of The University of Kansas Cancer Center, links member hospitals, medical professionals and their patients with KU Cancer Center research and services with so that the latest cancer research and care can be accessed close to home.
 In fact, the motto of the MCA is More Options.
 Close to Home.

 The University of Kansas Cancer Center has been selected for National Cancer Institute (NCI) designation.
-NCI designation enhances the long-standing relationship of the Cancer Center with the Midwest Cancer Alliance, providing opportunities to expand research and link new discoveries made in the lab at the University of Kansas to the MCA network of hospitals and health care organizations in an ongoing effort to enhance the quality and delivery of cancer care at all levels.
+NCI designation enhances the long-standing relationship of the Cancer Center with the Midwest Cancer Alliance, providing opportunities to expand research and link discoveries made in the lab at the University of Kansas to the MCA network of hospitals and health care organizations and enhance the quality and delivery of cancer care at all levels.
 KPPEPR (Kansas Patients and Providers Engaged in Prevention Research) is a practice-based research network that is also part of the MCA.